openpesa/pypesa/docs/installation.md

 > Make sure to activate virtual environment before installing dependencies.

-If default configurations are used, activate virtual enviroment using
+If default configurations are used, activate virtual environment using

 ```
 poetry shell